openhpc/cloudwg/tutorials/pearc20/getting-started.md

 This site and the resulting tutorial is designed to be experienced in 3 ways:
 * [Standalone tutorial cluster](#standalone-tutorial-cluster) run by the OpenHPC team on which you have a user account
-* [EventEngine tutorial cluster](#eventengine-tutorial-cluster) on which you have you are provided a provisioned cluster and have full admin privledges
+* [EventEngine tutorial cluster](#eventengine-tutorial-cluster) on which you have you are provided an account and a cloud9 IDE terminal
-* [Personal AWS cluster](#personal-aws-cluster-from-scratch) you provision from scratch on your own AWS account following [Exercise 1](exercise1.html) and [Exercise 3](exercise3.html)
+* [Personal AWS cluster](#personal-aws-cluster-from-scratch) you provision from scratch on your own AWS account

 ### Standalone Tutorial Cluster